dyne/Zenroom/lib/niwi/docs/pbsch-cmt-profile.md

 - `CMT2` is a public Fiat-Shamir proof of a Pedersen opening:
   `CMT2 || ck || A || e || z_m || z_r`, where `A = a * G + b * H`,
   `e = H(ck, C, A)`, `z_m = a + e * m`, and `z_r = b + e * rho`.
+- `CMT3` is the paper-facing profile under implementation.
+It keeps the same compressed Pedersen point `c'`, but replaces the CMT2 Fiat-Shamir proof with a Fischlin05 straight-line extractable proof of knowledge for the Pedersen opening.
 - Extraction is straight-line from an opened proof: parse the `CMT1` envelope, verify `ck`, verify the native Pedersen opening, then return the typed `message` and `randomness`.